code4romania/civichq-api/README.md

 This project is built by amazing volunteers and you can be one of them!
 Here's a list of ways in [which you can contribute to this project](.github/CONTRIBUTING.MD).

+If your changes involve updates in the DB please update the database/InitializeDB.sql scrips and also create a new incremental script in the database/incremental-scripts folder.

 ## Built With

 ### Programming languages